danrod96-new/esinergia-starter/docs/ABOUT.md

 can run them locally, pre-commit or pre-push using Lefthook, and in CircleCI.
 Anywhere the site is installed using composer with the dev modules.

-At this time, we run 4 pre-build static code tests, `PHPcs`, `PHPstan`, `Rector
-- modules`, and `Rector - themes`.
+At this time, we run 4 pre-build static code tests, `PHPcs`, `PHPstan`, `Rector - modules`, and `Rector - themes`.
 These tests are now a requirement to pass before code can be merged.

 ### Post Build tests.

 After a site is built in CircleCI, we run post build tests.
-These tests are installed using our kanopi/ci-tools orb, and configured in the site's `/.circleci/config.yml` file.
+These tests are installed and configured in the site's `/.circleci/config.yml` file.

 #### Lighthouse